platanus/angular-pallet-bundle/README.md

 - *no-document-text:* same as `no-document-text` on `docPreview` directive.
 - *render-image-as:* same as `render-image-as` on `docPreview` directive.
 - *progress-type:* same as `type` on `uploadProgress` directive.
+- *multiple:* if present, multiple upload functionality will be enabled.

 ## Use Case Example